RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-database-specimens-with-imported-data.md

 If you are working with a large batch, then you may want to restrict the number coming up in the query by including part of the collecting number.

-## Entering the barcode and other relevant data
+## How to entering the barcode and other relevant data

 Click on the appropriate record to open it in a new window.
 This will keep the remaining results to be selected more easily.